DylanParenzee/learn_journ/README.md

 - listened to S18 Ep8 of codeNewbie podcast "How to use different memory techniques to learn coding" with Kylo Robinson
 - listened to S17 Ep5 of codeNewbie podcast "How to transition into development after over a decade in your field" with Christine Fletcher

-More of a variety for today in terms of coding exposure, worked late so I utilised the commute with a couple inspiring and helpful podcast episodes, then picked up where I left off with yesterdays session.
+More of a variety for today in terms of coding exposure, worked late so I utilised the commute with a couple inspiring and helpful podcast episodes,completed one kata exercise on code wars, then picked up where I left off with yesterdays session.